brainify-norway/mk-service-wp/wp-content/plugins/ml-slider/readme.txt

 The format is based on [Keep a Changelog recommendations](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.27.13] - 22 Sep, 2022 =

+* FIXED: Fix Unsplash library, #248;
+* FIXED: Fix PHP warnings about undefined array keys: "post_excerpt", "new_window", #246;
+* FIXED: Fix error on PHP 8: Fatal error: uncaught TypeError: floor(): Argument 1 must be of type int|float, #247;
+* FIXED: Advanced settings processing, fixing the field Open in lightbox added by the lightbox plugin, #251;
+* CHANGED: Updated IT and FR translations (Thanks to @wocmultimedia), #245;

 = [3.27.12] - 08 Sep, 2022 =